 Outstanding Citizen Award

-The HRC is reviewing nominations for the Gene and Mary Jacobsen Outstanding Citizen Award at this time.
-Deadline for submission was Friday, April 28, 2017.
+The HRC is now accepting nominations for the Gene and Mary Jacobsen Outstanding Citizen Award.
+Deadline for submission is Thursday, April 30, 2020.

 - Outstanding Citizen Award - Descripción (PDF)

-- Outstanding Citizen Award - Formulario de Nombramiento (Word)
+- Outstanding Citizen Award - Formulario de Nombramiento (PDF)